dessant/lock-threads/README.md

 permissions:
   issues: write
   pull-requests: write
+  discussions: write

 concurrency:
-  group: lock
+  group: lock-threads

 jobs:
   action:
     runs-on: ubuntu-latest
     steps:
-      - uses: dessant/lock-threads@v4
+      - uses: dessant/lock-threads@v5
 ```

-Edit the workflow after the initial backlog of issues and pull requests
+Edit the workflow after the initial backlog of issues, pull requests
-has been processed to reduce the frequency of scheduled runs.
+and discussions has been processed to reduce the frequency of scheduled runs.
 Running the workflow only once a day helps reduce resource usage.

 <!-- prettier-ignore -->